MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/ios-designable-controls-overview.md

 _The Xamarin Designer for iOS supports rendering custom controls created in your project or referenced from external sources like the Xamarin Component Store._

 > [!WARNING]
-> The iOS Designer will start to be phased out in Visual Studio 2019 version 16.8 and Visual Studio 2019 for Mac version 8.8.
+> The iOS Designer was deprecated in Visual Studio 2019 version 16.8 and Visual Studio 2019 for Mac version 8.8, and
+> removed in Visual Studio 2019 version 16.9 and Visual Studio for Mac version 8.9.
 > The recommended way to build iOS user interfaces is directly on a Mac running Xcode.
 For more information, see [Designing user interfaces with Xcode](../storyboards/index.md).

 The Xamarin Designer for iOS is a powerful tool for visualizing an application's user interface and provides